MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities.md

 ## -remarks

 Miniport drivers use the **NDIS_TIMESTAMP_CAPABILITIES** structure with the [**NDIS_STATUS_TIMESTAMP_CAPABILITY**](/windows-hardware/drivers/network/ndis-status-timestamp-capability) status indication to report the NIC's hardware timestamping capabilities and the miniport driver's software timestamping capabilities to NDIS and overlying drivers.

+> [!NOTE]
+> An implementation must support hardware timestamps and cross timestamps.
+Supporting software timestamps is optional.

 Miniport drivers use the **NDIS_TIMESTAMP_CAPABILITIES** structure with the [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](/windows-hardware/drivers/network/ndis-status-timestamp-current-config) status indication to report the current timestamping configuration to the operating system.

-For more information, see [Reporting timestamping capabilities and current configuration](reporting-timestamping-capabilities.md).
+For more information, see [Reporting timestamping capabilities and current configuration](/windows-hardware/drivers/network/reporting-timestamping-capabilities).

 ## -see-also